SD › Best Time to Visit Austin

 Austin in March

 - South by Southwest (SXSW) – One of Austin’s biggest events of the year, the South by Southwest Conferences and Festivals offer the latest and greatest in the music, film and interactive industries, along with performances by more than 2,000 bands from around the world.
-It takes place over 10 days in mid-March, March 10-19, 2017, at numerous venues across more than100 stages throughout central Austin, including the Austin Convention Center.
+It takes place over 10 days in mid-March at numerous venues across more than100 stages throughout central Austin, including the Austin Convention Center.

 - St. Patrick’s Day – St. Patrick’s Day in Austin brings a family-friendly event celebrating Irish culture, taking place annually on March 17th at Pioneer Farms.
 Festivities include two stages of local and international Celtic musicians as well as performances by Irish dancers and bagpipe bands.
 Of course, there will also be plenty of authentic Irish cuisine and Irish brews, including Guinness.

-- Rodeo Austin – This two-week long event in mid-March, March 11-25 in 2017, features a Top 10 ProRodeo, daily concerts, a livestock show and more.
+- Rodeo Austin – This 2-week long event in mid-March features a Top 10 ProRodeo, daily concerts, a livestock show and more.